OxfordCityCouncil/opendata/README.md

 * Downloading is not intuitive.
 If previewed then difficult for a new user to work out how to download
 * Awkward to create a directory structure when uploading datafiles (but see suggestion below)

+## But....
+[Octopub](https://octopub.io/) offers a complementary interface that enables downloads more easily and includes metadata.
+Enables better management of datasets, and presents with .md files.
+[See an example](http://digital.oxford.gov.uk/hmo-simplified-register/)

 ## Ideas
 * Devon use a separate repo for each category, which allows for a link to download all the data as a zip file using the 'clone or download' button
 * If separate repos used for each data category, a README.md file can be automatically displayed with additional instructions